elastic/hey-apm/README.md

 Some useful possibilities are:
 - `collate branch` to see how branches compare to each other.
 - `collate duration` to see if performance degrades over time (by comparing eg 1 minute tests with 20 minute tests).
-- `collate concurrency` to see how apm-server scales with heavier traffic.
+- `collate numAgents` to see how apm-server scales with heavier traffic.
 - `collate events` to see how apm-server scales with heavier payloads.
 - `collate revision branch=master --sort revision_date` to see how a branch (master in this case) changes over time.
 - `collate <flag>` to see how configuration  affect performance.